 Summary

 Complex genotype-to-trait relationships can be understood by perturbing genes in many different combinations and observing the impact.
-Here, we describe a method to efficiently engineer, genotype, and phenotype high-order variant combinations at multiple targeted genes, enabling polygenic (‘X-gene’) analysis (XGA).
+Here, we describe a method to efficiently engineer, genotype, and phenotype complex variant combinations at multiple targeted genes, enabling high-order polygenic (‘x-gene’) analysis (XGA).
 Applying XGA to 16 yeast ABC transporters, we generated and genotyped >5,000 strains bearing deletions of random subsets of transporters, and profiled each strain for resistance to each of 16 bioactive compounds (‘drugs’).
 XGA revealed a complex genotype-to-resistance landscape, showing high-order drug-dependent genetic interactions for 13 of the 16 transporters studied.
 We developed a neural network to derive intuitive system models from these complex genetic relationships.
 Guided by modeling, we further characterized a quadruple knockout strain (snq2∆ yor1∆ ybt1∆ ycf1∆) which unexpectedly showed high PDR5-dependent resistance to fluconazole.
 Results showed that high-order genotype-to-trait relationships discovered by XGA can help dissect complex multi-gene systems.

 Introduction